rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - To,
 - Comment,
 - Total Moved
-- (TODO:  Really?
-This should have the total moved for each item.
-Make an issue to make it so.)
+[!
+NOTE] We have an issue in the queue to provide the total moved for each Item.

 ## Vendors
 ### Navigating to Export Vendors